Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training

-(2).
-Minimise the weighted sum of learning velocities:
+(2) Minimise the weighted sum of learning velocities:

-The first step is to minimise the language modeling Negative Log Likelihood(NLL) loss given the domain weights.
-The second step focuses on dynamic adjustment such that the weight in the slowest learning velocity domain is maximised.
-By ensuring a focus on the most challenging scenarios, this helps in improving overall balance during training.
-Unlike the Group DRO optimization in Doremi~\citep{xie2024doremi}, which updates domain weights based on the loss difference of each data point between a proxy model and a trained reference model, our method does not rely on a fully trained reference model.
-Consequently, the loss of each data point on the trained model is unobtainable.
+$V_t[i]$ is the learning velocity of domain \(D_i\) at step \(t\).
+The first step is to minimise the language modelling training loss given the domain weights.
+The second step focusses on dynamic adjustment so that the weight in the slowest learning velocity domain is maximised.
+Unlike Doremi~\citep{xie2024doremi}, which updates domain weights based on the loss difference of each data point between a proxy model and a trained reference model, our method does not rely on a fully trained reference model.
+Consequently, the loss of each data point in the trained model is unobtainable.
 Instead, after a set number of training steps, we update the domain weights by first calculating the learning velocity, which reflects how quickly the model is learning in a given domain.
 The learning velocity is defined as: